IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“No honor I have ever received moves me more deeply than this one.
 Perhaps this is because I can recall no parallel in the history of the world where a great nation recently at war has so distinguished its former enemy commander.
 What makes it even more poignant is my own firm disbelief in the usefulness of military occupations with their corresponding displacement of civil control.”
 [After receiving <a href="https://en.wikipedia.org/wiki/Order_of_the_Rising_Sun" target="_blank">Order of the Rising Sun</a>]

 ― <a href="https://en.wikipedia.org/wiki/Douglas_MacArthur" target="_blank">Douglas MacArthur</a>

+>“India was China's teacher in religion and imaginative literature, and the world's teacher in trignometry, quandratic equations, grammar, phonetics, Arabian Nights, animal fables, chess, as well as in philosophy, and that she inspired Boccaccio, Goethe, Herder, Schopenhauer, Emerson, and probably also old Aesop.”

+― <a href="https://en.wikipedia.org/wiki/Lin_Yutang" target="_blank">Lin Yutang</a>

+>“It is a well-known historical fact that India conquered and dominated China culturally for twenty centuries without ever having to send a single soldier across her borders.
+This cultural conquest was never imposed by India on her neighbors.
+It was all the result of voluntary searching, voluntary learning, voluntary pilgrimage and voluntary acceptance on the part of China.
+>
+>The real explanation was that the great religion of Buddhism satisfied a need keenly felt by the Chinese people of the time.
+>
+>Ancient China had a simple religion, so simple that it had no conception of heaven as a paradise for the good people, nor of a hell as a place of last judgment.
+But India gave to China not only one heaven, but thirty-three heavens; not only one hell, but eighteen hells, each increasing in severity of punishment for the evildoers.
+Ancient China had only a simple conception of retribution for good and evil, but India gave us the conception of Karma, the idea of absolute causation running through past, present and future existences.
+China, the leader of civilization of Eastern Asia, bowed to the religious prophets of India and accepted their teachings as words of wisdom from the “Western Heaven.”
+And with the religion of Buddhism, there came into China all its paraphernalia—the philosophy, literature, art, architecture and music of India, every single item of which has had profound influence and far-reaching effects on the cultural life of China and other Asiatic countries.
+>
+>For more than a thousand years, from the first century A.D. down to the eleventh century, Chinese pilgrims continued to travel by land and by sea to India to seek its scriptures in their original texts and to study under the living masters of the faith.
+Some of these pilgrims spent decades in India and brought back thousands of manuscripts which they devoted their lives to translating and interpreting to their fellow countrymen.
+Buddhist teachers and missionaries who came to China throughout the ages were always honored and eagerly listened to.
+Many of the Buddhistic and Indian ideas and concepts, such as Karma and transmigration of the soul, have become so intimate a part of Chinese thought and belief that the average man never realizes they are of foreign origin.
+So thorough and so complete was this cultural conquest of China by India that it took China ten centuries to gradually come out of it and to achieve some measure of cultural independence and intellectual renaissance.
+>
+>China has never been able fully to repay this cultural indebtedness.
+China could only indirectly repay this debt by helping to spread this Indian culture to her Asiatic neighbors and by preserving in translation India’s vast store of religious, philosophical, and historical literature, the originals of which have mostly been lost in India herself.
+>
+>India, our great teacher, was then not in a mood to receive much from China.
+The cultural relationship was almost entirely one-sided, with China learning and taking almost everything from India without even paying tuition fee for it.
+Even paper-making and printing, two of China’s greatest contributions to civilization, failed to interest the people of India.
+Only silk and tea seem to have made their way to the Indian homes.
+What India has taken from China is exceedingly meager in comparison with what China has received from her.”

+― <a href="https://en.wikipedia.org/wiki/Hu_Shih" target="_blank">Hu Shih</a>

 >“Had Mao died in 1956, his achievements would have been immortal.
 Had he died in 1966, he would still have been a great man but flawed.
 But he died in 1976.
 Alas, what can one say?”